andypoly/magicavoxel-shaders/README.md

 **random:** adjust noise seed
 **water z:** height of water layer
 **water col:** if > 0 then water will be filled at water z and down with the color specified
-**col blend:** Select multiple colors to blend them across landscape heights - the blend value is how smoothly/roughly they blend
+**col blend:** when multiple colors selected, the blend value is how roughly they blend
 **x/yOffset:** offset for noise

 Superformula shaders